QuitarHero/Heros-Marker-Pack/README.md

-# Hero's Taco Pack
+# Hero's Marker Pack

-This Tac0 Pack is developed by QuitarHero.
+This Marker Pack is developed by QuitarHero.

 The purpose of this pack is to enhance my Guild Wars 2 gameplay with guides, markers, trails, and timers.
 It is not to add every little detail anyone can think of, regardless if it's less or more efficient.